dzballer/dzballer.github.io/_posts/2018-11-13-biking-around-japan---day-99--kyoto-floods-and-summer-clouds.markdown

 “That’s right.”

 His amazement (or confusion) gave everybody a good laugh.
 Saho quickly convinced himself that he would come to Canada too.
 But he’d need to learn English for that, I told him.
-His face suddenly flashed with a lot of pain, but murmured that he’d try his best.
+A wave of pain flashed across his face, but murmured that he’d try his best.

 We laughed again.